prasad-marne/personal/RESUME.md

 ### Rakuten Travel, Tokyo
 Software Engineer
 Primary role: Oct 2016 – Sept 2018
 • Design and develop Restful API’s for Rakuten Travel platform.
+(Java, Spring Boot)
 • Responsible for development of travel internal tools and frameworks like Spring Boot, Spring Cloud Config, CI/CD pipelines
 Next Stage Project:
-• Design and develop completely new platform for Rakuten Travel
+• Design and develop completely new platform for Rakuten Travel from stratch.
-• Migrate from monolithic architecture to micro services, Develop services with a focus on clean code, performance andscalability
+• Migrate from monolithic architecture to micro services, Develop services with a focus on clean code, performance and scalability
 • Migrate from manual script based deployment to automated CI/CD pipelines
 CI/CD project:
-• Developed CI/CD pipelines using Jenkins Pipeline.
+• Developed CI/CD pipelines using Jenkins Pipelines.
 • Created a system that is being used by various products across multiple teams.
 API Gateway Automation Project:
 • Develop automated system to register API’s on Kong API Gateway from API documentation
 • Reduces cost of manual registration and maintenance of API’s on Kong API gateway Integration Testing library:
 • Develop an Integration testing library on top of Spock Testing Framework.
 Run test based on created scenarios
-• Reduces cost of boilerplate code need to setup various configuration during IT testing Rakuten Technology conference 2017:
-• I volunteered to developed the website for Rakuten Tech conference 2017(https://tech.rakuten.co.jp ).
-• We developed a website based on a template.
-We used Bootstrap, JS, HTML, CSS.

 ### Newsify, Pune
 Co-founder |Android Developer June - Oct.
 2016